Magnet (musician): Biography

-Even Johansen was born, raised, and resides in Bergen, Norway, but he has also lived just outside the southern Scottish town of Lockerbie, where he recorded his On Your Side album.
-Initially, Even was a founding member of the Norwegian rock bands Libido and Chocolate Overdose.
-During his involvement with Libido, Even conceived a series of songs he thought were inappropriate for the band.
+Even Johansen was born, raised, and resides in Bergen, Norway, but when he started his solo career, he lived just outside the southern Scottish town of Lockerbie.

+Johansen was a founding member of the Norwegian rock bands Chocolate Overdose (1991–1994) and Libido (1995–2001), and some of the material he later released as Magnet was written during his time with Libido.
 His first solo album, Quiet & Still, was released in 2000 under the alias Magnet (in the United States, the album was released under his real name).
-The name "Magnet" originated from when Even was a child with anemia; he was prescribed a special magnetic tattoo on his left shoulder so it could attract iron.
+He gained attention when the song "Where Happiness Lives" was initially censored by U.S. radio stations for explicit language, and later featured in the American television series Roswell.

 Magnet's second album On Your Side was released in June 2003 on Ultimate Dilemma to positive critical acclaim.
 The album features Magnet's duet with Irish singer-songwriter Gemma Hayes on a cover of Bob Dylan's "Lay Lady Lay", which was later featured in the 2005 film Mr. & Mrs. Smith.

 Following European and North American tour dates throughout 2003 and 2004, Magnet signed to Atlantic Records for his third album The Tourniquet, which was released in May 2005 to further positive acclaim.
 In 2006, he contributed several songs to the soundtrack of the video game Dreamfall: The Longest Journey.
 His fourth studio album, The Simple Life, followed in March 2007 on the Hermetix Recordings label, an imprint of Sony BMG.

-Over the years, Even has toured with Phoenix, Engineers, Zero 7, Isobel Campbell, Gemma Hayes, Ed Harcourt, Stars, and Doves.
-Even also provided a remix of Doves' song "The Last Broadcast," which was featured on the bonus disc of their 2003 B-sides and rarities compilation Lost Sides.
+Over the years, Johansen has toured with Phoenix, Engineers, Zero 7, Isobel Campbell, Gemma Hayes, Ed Harcourt, Stars, and Doves.
+He also provided a remix of Doves' song "The Last Broadcast," which was featured on the bonus disc of their 2003 B-sides and rarities compilation Lost Sides.

-On 16 July 2011, Even posted a new single to his Myspace page entitled "Doldrum Days", and followed it with his fifth and latest album at that date on 2 December 2011.
-The album, Ferrofluid, was released in Norway through iTunes and other retailers.
+On 16 July 2011, Johansen posted a single to his Myspace page entitled "Doldrum Days".
+This was followed by the release of his fifth album, Ferrofluid, on 2 December 2011, which was made available in Norway through iTunes and other retailers.

+In September 2019, after a nine-year break, Johansen released the single "Deja Vu" and revealed plans of an album in 2020.
+The project did not materialise until December 2022, when the EP Shotgun Rider was released.